-- Preview Email Newsletter

 WASHINGTON, July 11 -- The American Association of Independent Music (A2IM) has submitted a public comment letter to the U.S. Department of Justice (DOJ) and the Federal Trade Commission (FTC), urging an investigation into the anticompetitive practices of Live Nation Entertainment and its subsidiary, Ticketmaster.
 Representing over 800 independent music businesses, A2IM highlights the negative impact of monopolistic control on the live concert industry.

-A2IM emphasizes that independent artists more ST
+A2IM emphasizes that independent artists heavily rely on live music events for revenue, esp more ST

 Advancing American Freedom: FRA Urged to Modify Track Inspection Regulations for Enhanced Safety (10)